ployt0/postfix-dkim/README.md

 Aside from the usual; `docker build -t mydkimimg .`, `docker run`, and `docker exec`, there are 2 more requirements:

 1. Change `ARG DOMAIN_NAME=example.com` to whatever domain name you will be using.
-2. There are two options for providing a private key:
+2. There are two options for providing a private key before starting a container:
     - Replace the private key, for which I've provided an example beginning `RUN echo "-----BEGIN PRIVATE KEY-----\n\` with your private key.
     - Volume mount, as `/etc/dkimkeys`, a directory containing your private key we are calling `dkim-key.pem`.
 For example:
     ```shell
     docker run -d --name dkimtest -v /etc/dkimkeys/forcontainer:/etc/dkimkeys mydkimimg
     ```
+3. To provide a key after starting would require some kind of reloading which might simply be restarting the container.
+This option has been ignored in the interests of keeping things simple.

 More details about the development and debugging of this image can be found [here](https://silverbullets/ci-cd/containerising-postfix-with-opendkim).